 The pH scale runs from 0, being the most acidic, to 14, being the most alkaline.
 A pH of 7 is considered neutral.
 A healthy body should be slightly alkaline, with a blood pH level of around 7.4.
 However, eating a diet of highly processed acidic foods can throw off your pH level and provide the perfect environment for inflammation, sickness, and disease.
 Foods that promote an acidic environment include those laden with sugars or artificial sweeteners, highly processed foods, or those fried or cooked at high temperatures, altering their chemical structure.
 They encourage the same inflammation that impedes recovery and promotes injury, sickness, and disease, which thrive in an acidic environment.
 Eating a healthy diet that promotes a balanced pH level can help combat these issues.

 Eat Real Food

 Opt for real foods like fruits, vegetables, nuts, whole grains, and protein sources from legumes, fish, and chicken.
-Making your meals ensures that you know exactly what ingredients went into it.
-While it may seem like more work having to prepare your food, there are plenty of resources like Pinterest and healthy cookbooks with no-fuss, yet tasty recipes.
+Cooking your own meals ensures that you know exactly what ingredients went into them.
+While it may seem like more work having to prepare your food, there are plenty of resources and healthy cookbooks with no-fuss, yet tasty recipes.

 Avoid These Foods